Wednesday, May 27, 2015

 Dear Mom,

 Mother’s Day Sunday brings out a host of sermons about what it is to be a mother and many point to Mary as a shining example.
-All they need to do is lean a photo of you on the easel up front and have them give me a call; I’ll tell them all about you and how you’ve become and been the model mom.
+All the pastors really need to do is lean a photo of you on the easel up front and have them give me a call; I’ll tell them all about you and how you’ve become and been the model mom.
 There is plenty that I can tell them and whenever I can, I brag about you and tell people how fortunate that I am to have a mom like you.

 People sometimes ask me, or sometimes they don’t and I tell them anyway, what inspires me to youth ministry.
 Before I tell them it’s in my heart and I feel called to it by our Lord, I tell them it’s genetic, both my mom and dad were youth advisors to me while I grew up and my mom in particular carried on over many years – ‘carried on’ being such a descriptive phrase for how we are when we are in youth ministry.
 We carry on is so many ways; goofy, pragmatic, doggedly, silly, tearfully… You have been a guiding light to me with the pathway having been lit to what looks to me in the rearview mirror to have been a lifetime of youth work in one form or another with the times that I’ve felt most alive and most in tune with the Holy Spirit having been while working with young people.
 Thank you.